Skip to Content

 Roasted Butternut Squash Soup Recipe

-This soup is quite easy to make.
-Start by chopping your squash in half.
-It’s SO much easier if you use a rubber hammer to tap on the back of your knife, y’all.
+BTW, it’s SO much easier if you use a rubber hammer to tap on the back of a your knife, y’all.

 Roasted Butternut Squash Soup Recipe